 The Bike Addiction Begins

 Another constant is motorcycles: as a teenager with a scrapyard two stroke, the road beckoned but the bike was too old and I was too young.
 Later came the Autosol years of the custom bike scene, always with a ‘winter bike’ back-up in the garage.

-My only other passionate, lifelong duty that hasn’t missed a beat, is a daily diary documenting it all.
-So for 25 years I’ve travelled, ridden and written, and like anything that is done repeatedly, I started to get a bit better at it.
+My only other passionate, lifelong duty that hasn’t missed a beat, is a daily diary, documenting it all.
+So for over 30 years I’ve travelled, ridden and written, and like anything that is done repeatedly, I started to get a bit better at it.

 My dreaming of distances started with multi-state rides in the western half of the USA, climaxing in an 11,000 mile journey to Alaska.
 Then, with a modest TV game show win; a £750 KLR 650 off eBay, a strong sense of desire and no sense of proportion, I headed east with Mongolian intentions.
 It was the journey that changed everything.
 I continue to plod on with the same bike, to discover truths, insights and invaluable lessons, over 50,000 miles through multiple countries and continents.
 Contentment, I have found, is in the slow lane.